If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 Living in an old house can be tough on the finances.

-Optimising your living space to be the most energy efficient it can be, by retaining natural heat and reducing your electricity spend, helps reduce your carbon footprint, whilst saving you money.
+Optimising your living space to be as energy efficient as possible helps retain natural heat and reduces your electricity spend, which in turn helps reduce your carbon footprint and save you money.

 Everybody wins!